IUS-CS/3MasterGames/doc/architecture.md

 ### 1.2 Structure

-a.) doc - Contains the documentation for our program. b.) src - Contains the necessary files to execute the game, Xml files to read from, and once inside make sure to
+a) doc - Contains the documentation for our program.

+b) src - Contains the necessary files to execute the game, Xml files to read from, and once inside make sure to
-	  copy the SpellBookDB.xml file and place it inside the bin/debug folder in order to read correctly. b.)
-Soon...
+	  copy the SpellBookDB.xml file and place it inside the bin/debug folder in order to read correctly.

+b) Soon...
 Testing folder, more to come.

 ### 1.3 Program Intoduction